 24. If board certified or applying, through what board?
+Mark only one oval.

-- American Board of Professional Psychology
+American Board of Professional Psychology

-- American Academy of Clinical Psychology
+American Academy of Clinical Psychology

-- American Academy of Medical Psychology
+American Academy of Medical Psychology

-- American Board of Disability Analysts
+American Board of Disability Analysts

-- Other:
+Other:

-- 25. Have you had a manuscript accepted for publication in a peer-reviewed journal in the past year? \
+25. Have you had a manuscript accepted for publication in a peer-reviewed journal in the past year?

-C $\supset$ Yes C $\supset$ No
+Mark only one oval.

+Yes

+No

 No, but I have one or more in progress.

 26. If yes, how many manuscripts and in which journals?

-27. Have you given a presentation at a regional, national, or international conference over the past year? \
+27. Have you given a presentation at a regional, national, or international conference over the

+past year?
+Mark only one oval.

+Yes

+No No

 No, but have plans to do so within the next year.

 28. If yes, how many presentations and which conferences?

-29. Have you provided clinical supervision of an unlicensed or junior colleague in the past year?\
+29. Have you provided clinical supervision of an unlicensed or junior colleague in the past year?

+Mark only one oval.

+man only one oral.

 Yes

+○ No

 No, but anticipate doing so over the next year.

+30 House house of their language for the second state of the second seco

-30. If yes, how many hours of clinical supervision have you provided over the past year?
+If yes, how many hours of clinical supervision have you provided over the past year?
+Mark only one oval.

+mark only one oval.

+0-10

+11-25

+26-50

+51-75

+76-100

-0-10 11-25 26-50 51-75 76-100 more than 100
+more than 100

-31. Have you engaged in teaching activities (e.g., given lecture, presented in Grand Rounds) over the past year? \
+31. Have you engaged in teaching activities (e.g., given lecture, presented in Grand Rounds)

+over the past year?

+Mark only one oval.

+Yes

-Yes No
+No

 No but have plans to do so in the next year.

 32. If yes, please describe your teaching activities.

+33. Have you been responsible for administrative tasks linked to your role as a clinical

+psychologist over the last year?

+Mark only one oval.

+AND CONTROL OF THE CO

 Yes

+○ No

 No but have plans to do so over the next year.

-34. If yes, please briefly describe your administrative duties.
+34 If yes, please briefly describe your administrative duties.
+10:16 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-35. How many hours have you spent over the past year participating in a continuing education (CE) activity? \ none 1-5 6-10 10-20 more than 20
+35. How many hours have you spent over the past year participating in a continuing education (CE) activity?

+Mark only one oval.

+none

+1-5

+6-10

+10-20

+more than 20

-36. Please list the topics covered in the CE offerings you have attended.\
+36. Please list the topics covered in the CE offerings you have attended.

-Skip to question 36.
+Skij o to question 36.